Tips For Starting An ATV Rental Business

 Another idea is to create a day in the trails where a guide takes a group of people out to spend the day on ATVs, during which they can sightsee as well as enjoy a few hours on ATVs.

 Offering instructional courses is another idea for people who are interested in ATVs so they can learn how to use them safely.
-Then, you could give them a discount after the course if they want to rent an ATV.
+Then, you could give them a discount after the course if they want to rent one.

 One last idea that comes to mind is to offer a monthly subscription that allows your customers to rent an ATV regularly, either weekly or monthly, for a discounted price.